Ella Jenkins, "First Lady of Children's Music," celebrating 100th birthday

 "She's the 'First Lady of Children's Music.'
 I mean, you just can't get around that," Caulton said.

+The Old Town School's Wiggleworms program held an Ella Jenkins birthday celebration Tuesday morning at Gallagher Way outside Wrigley Field.

-A tribute concert for Jenkins is scheduled for Sept.
-7 at the Old Town School of Folk Music.
+A tribute concert for Jenkins is also scheduled for Saturday, Sept.
+7 at 10:30 a.m. at the Old Town School's main location, which, again, is located at 4544 N. Lincoln Ave.

+Also on Sept.
+7, at 8 p.m., a tribute is also planned on WFMT Radio's "Folkstage" program.
+The WFMT program will feature performances by Halker, Dies, Susie Lofton, Shanta Nurullah, and special guest commentator Fred Koch.